Purchasing keys through the API

 again with the same entryToken to produce a fresh export.

 Download the archive from the presigned URL and unzip it.
-The archive is password-protected with the email address of the Eneba account that placed the order.
+Every entry inside the archive is encrypted with the email address of the Eneba account that placed the order.

 curl -o export.zip "<downloadUrl>"